 By Virginia Dean, Vermont Standard Correspondent

-HARTLAND – Commercial Strategic Initiatives Manager Don McCormick of Norwich Solar Technologies presented Select Board members with a request for support for a preferred site status Monday evening.
+HARTLAND – Commercial Strategic Initiatives Manager Don McCormick of Norwich Solar presented Select Board members with a request for support for a preferred site status Monday evening.

 “We look ahead at sites that we could possibly purchase, and we have found a property on the corner of U.S. Route 4 and Route 12,” said McCormick.
 “We would like to put a 500 kw/ac ground-mounted solar array on the southwest corner of the junction between the two roads.”

 The overall site is bounded on the north by Route 4.
 The existing band of trees between the road and the intended solar site would be left intact, McCormick noted.

 “In all, the project will occupy approximately 3.5 acres with approximately 4.3 acres of clearing,” McCormick said.
 “We’re seeking the town’s support and then to send that off to Two Rivers Ottauquechee Regional Commission and, from there, the public service board to grant us a site status after submitting the certificate of public good.”